arboleya/coffee-toaster/README.md

  * collects all .coffee files and process everything, adding package declarations to the class definitions, based on the folder they are
  * re-order everything so files and classes are defined always before they are needed

 Wait!
-How the hell it know when my files or classes are needed?
+How the hell it knows when my files or classes are needed?

 ## Import directive